lbryio/lbry.tech/documents/resources/wallet-server.md

 ## Start With A Fresh Server
 Hardware requirements vary between versions.
-Having following hardware should let you get started.
+Having following hardware and a fresh Ubuntu 18.04 install should let you get started.
 For best perfomance use 32 GB of RAM.
 But recommended values should be enough for few clients.
 ##### For latest version 17.3.3
 - 4-core CPU
 - 22 GB RAM